MaryHal/Barrage/README.md

     - Preliminary thinking: older bullets _must_ be before newer ones.
 Right now, if a bullet dies, it leaves a hole to be filled in the bullets array.
 What could possibly work is a circular buffer that, when full, will start to shift elements forward to fill the holes...

+    - If we use a stack-like structure for our bullets array (probably avoiding deletion/shifting when bullets die, leaving holes), how large should we make it?
+What are the conditions to reorder and fill holes?

 - Consider a better "standard" Barrage module format.
 Should _all_ the important functions be contained inside the module table?